w3tecch/typeorm-seeding/README.md

 ### Seeder

+And last but not least, create a seeder.
 The seeder can be called by the configured cli command `seed:run`.
 In this case it generates 10 pets with a owner (User).

+> Note: `seed:run` must be configured first.
+Go to [CLI Configuration](#cli-configuration).

 ```typescript
 // create-pets.seed.ts